 - Returning to work gradually, maybe working from home at first

 - Reassignment to a new, less stressful role

-Your employer can also provide you with physical and technological aids, such as modified desks or chairs, and computer programs to help you stay on task.
+Your employer can also provide you with physical and technological aids, such as modified desks or chairs, wheelchair accessibility, and computer programs to help you stay on task.